 We act as an integral governance component in the management of Ireland’s water resources.

-• We look to international best practice in water governance • As a component of the River Basin Management Plan (RBMP) structures, we raise emerging concerns in relation to the implementation process
+• As part of the River Basin Management Plan (RBMP) governance structures, we raise emerging concerns in relation to its implementation and progress.

 4